 The game has surprisingly good HD graphics that I enjoyed.
 Granted, it’s minimalistic overall considering the content of the game, but I enjoyed it nonetheless.
 The darkness of the obstacles in many of the levels against whatever liquid (or other things you can potentially be) makes your flowing goodness stand out remarkably.
 I was reminded a lot of Limbo in this aspect, though it uses more color and does some very vibrant things with the “enemies” you’ll have to get past.
 The music was also a very good aspect to the game – kind of a techno mix, but it got the liquid flowing and got me into the game.

 Puzzle games are not for everyone, and even less so with this subcategory, but those that enjoy them will certainly enjoy Puddle.
 It offers a great amount of challenge and there are a number of levels to play and keep yourself entertained.
-Give it a shot if you’re up for some mental exercise.Note: The Puddle review was written based on the Xbox 360 version of the game provided by the publisher.
+Give it a shot if you’re up for some mental exercise.Note: Puddle was reviewed on Xbox 360.
+A digital copy of the game provided by the publisher.